 The bulk of my work is wrapped up in teaching how stories can be useful in clinical situations.
 I believe that stories and storytelling make life better and more meaningful.
 I tend, though, to downplay narrative work that can’t explicitly help doctors, nurses, and administrators serve patients more effectively.
 I suppose that comes from a […]

+One of the most important concepts of my training in storytelling is one of the most overlooked.
 The technical term is “The Space Between”.
 The idea is that one force alone is uninteresting, if not meaningless.
 It has to act with or against something else to be interesting and meaningful.
 This is a way of […]